sanjeevkpandit/sanjeevkpandit.github.io/content/post/2018-04-20---Terminal-enhancements/index.md

 slug: 'terminal-enhancements'
 categories: ['Linux', 'Terminal']
 tags: ['arch', 'arch linux', 'linux', 'terminal']
-description: 'Tweaks to make optimum use of terminal.'
+description: 'Tweaks to make optimum use of terminal in Arch Linux'
 ---

 ### Dropdown terminal

-It seems <a href="http://guake-project.org/" target="_blank">guake</a> is an obvious choice for everyone, but <a href="https://gnunn1.github.io/tilix-web/" target="_blank">tilix</a> gives terminator features of splitting a window.
+It seems <a href="http://guake-project.org/" target="_blank">Guake</a> is an obvious choice for everyone, but <a href="https://gnunn1.github.io/tilix-web/" target="_blank">Tilix</a> gives terminator features of splitting a window with flavor of Guake.

 ```console
 $ yaourt -S tilix-bin